ComradeDear/ComradeDear/README.md

-- 👋 Hi, I’m @ComradeDear
+- 👋 Hi, I’m Dear Comrade
 - 👀 I’m interested in coding and hacking
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...